AABoyles/LessWrong-Portable/README.md

 * `default` - A dummy package that demonstrates the JSON schema by creating an ebook containing only [this post](https://www.lesserwrong.com/posts/ANDbEKqbdDuBCQAnM/about-lesswrong-2-0).
 * `codex` - [The Codex of Scott Alexander](https://www.lesserwrong.com/codex)
 * `inadequate` - [Inadequate Equilibria](https://equilibriabook.com/) by Eliezer Yudkowsky
+* `intelligent` - [The Abridged Guid to Intelligent Characters](http://yudkowsky.tumblr.com/writing) by Eliezer Yudkowsky
 * `hedonic` - [The Hedonistic Imperative](https://www.hedweb.com/hedethic//tabconhi.htm) by David Pearce
 * `wbwelonmusk` - [Wait but Why on Elon Musk](https://waitbutwhy.com/2017/03/elon-musk-post-series.html) by Tim Urban